pimlie/node-memwatcher/README.md

 #### `autoHeapDiff` _boolean_ (false)

 If true then we will automatically create a heap diff when a memory leak is detected.
-The first heap dump is created at leakGrowthCount - 1.
+The first heap dump is created at `leakGrowthCount - 1`.

 > :fire: Taking heap dumps can be very expensive, you probably shouldnt enable this in production